Mauser: 1990–2004

-In 1995 the firearms division of Mauser was bought by Rheinmetall Berlin AG; the sale was completed in 1996 and the company is named Mauser-Werke Oberndorf Waffensysteme GmbH.
+In 1995, the firearms division of Mauser was bought by Rheinmetall Berlin AG.
+The sale was completed in 1996 and the company was renamed Mauser-Werke Oberndorf Waffensysteme GmbH.
 Rheinmetall Berlin AG was renamed Rheinmetall AG in the same year.

-In 1999 part of Mauser was sold to Schweizerische Industrie Gesellschaft (SIG) (no longer in the arms industry).
-This became Mauser Jagdwaffen GmbH.
-The division owned by Rheinmetall was named Mauser-Werke Oberndorf Waffensysteme GmbH.

-In 2000 Mauser Jagdwaffen GmbH was sold to Luke & Ortmeier Group during the divestiture by SIG of all its firearms businesses, but remains an operation.
+In 1999, part of Mauser was sold to Schweizerische Industrie Gesellschaft (SIG), which is no longer in the arms industry.
+This part became Mauser Jagdwaffen GmbH.
+In 2000, Mauser Jagdwaffen GmbH was sold to Lüke & Ortmeier Gruppe during the divestiture by SIG of all its firearms businesses.

-In 2004 Rheinmetall Waffen Munition GmbH was formed by a merger of Rheinmetall W & M GmbH, Mauser-Werke Oberndorf Waffensysteme GmbH, Buck Neue Technologien GmbH, Pyrotechnik Silberhütte GmbH and the NICO pyrotechnics Hanns-Jürgen Diederichs GmbH & Co.
+In 2004, Rheinmetall Waffen Munition GmbH was formed by a merger of Mauser-Werke Oberndorf Waffensysteme GmbH with Rheinmetall W & M GmbH, Buck Neue Technologien GmbH, Pyrotechnik Silberhütte GmbH and the NICO pyrotechnics Hanns-Jürgen Diederichs GmbH & Co.
 KG.